How to Connect an iPad to a Wi-Fi Network

-Fortunately, it's a relatively simple process to connect an iPad to a wi-fi network.
-Just be sure to commit this process to memory, because it's something you'll need to do over and over again, unless you set your iPad to automatically detect and prompt you to connect to wi-fi networks.
+Fortunately, it’s easy to connect an iPad to a wi-fi network.
+Just be sure to commit this process to memory, because it’s something you’ll need to do over and over again, unless you set your iPad to automatically detect and prompt you to connect to wi-fi networks.

 Here’s how to connect an iPad to a wi-fi network:

-- Verify that the Wi-Fi slider is in the On position.
+Verify that the Wi-Fi switch is in the On position.
 This allows your iPad to detect and connect to wireless networks.

-- If the wireless network you selected is protected with a password, you will be prompted to enter a password, as shown below.
+If the wireless network you selected is protected with a password, you will be prompted to enter a password.
 Enter the password and then click Join to connect to the network.

 Congratulations!
 Your iPad is now connected to the wi-fi network.
 From now on, the iPad will automatically connect to this network when it is in range.
 If you accidentally selected the wrong wi-fi network, you can tell your iPad to forget it.